udacity/create-your-own-adventure/english/challenge-marshmellow-to-rock-off/castle-route/narnia.md

 ambush by sheer luck, you unsheathe your new weapon, ready to take your stand against this madness.. and suddenly, your rusty sword starts glowing as bright as your torch.
 The shadowy fiend's eyes burn with disgust under its dark hood as it scurries to the stairs and vanishes in the darkness.
 As you examine some cryptic language written on the hilt of the sword, you need to decide.

 Will it be the ladder? or the Stairs?
+You notice both possible routes available to you.
+The ladder is old and rickety, but looks stable enough to climb.
+Descending the stairs are tiny hot-chocolate marshmallows armed with steel toothpick swords.
+They are taunting you, singing in unison some indecipherable marshmallow battle hymn.

-Despite the fact that you were the tri-state bronze medallist in the Stairmaster competition,
+Despite the fact that you were the tri-state bronze medallist in the Stairmaster competition, you question the power of your beefy legs.
+Egad!
+The shadowy figure is upon you now.
+You must quickly decide what to do.